inovex/scrumlr.io/docs/src/content/docs/dev/Frontend/styling.md

 **4. The component** puts the class on its root element and everything below reads the variables.

-The `-rgb` variants exist purely so you can use a color with alpha — `rgba()` cannot take a hex custom property and add transparency, so the palette also emits comma-separated channel triplets. `src/index.scss` emits the same `-rgb` pairs for the base `--navy--*` and `--gray--*` scales at `:root`.
+The `-rgb` variants exist purely so you can use a color with alpha since `rgba()` cannot take a hex custom property and add transparency, so the palette also emits comma-separated channel triplets. `src/index.scss` emits the same `-rgb` pairs for the base `--navy--*` and `--gray--*` scales at `:root`.